2015-2016 Dance/Movement Therapy Courses

-This class is an introduction to qualitative and quantitative research methodologies and techniques.
-Students will learn to apply research techniques such as data collection and analysis as researchers, as well as to enhance clinical interpretation and practice skills.
+This course is an introduction to qualitative and quantitative research methodologies and techniques.
+Students will learn to apply research techniques such as data collection and analysis, both as researchers and to enhance clinical interpretation and practice skills.

 Clinical Fieldwork Orientation

-For one day per week, Clinical Fieldwork Orientation combines course work with placement in a clinical setting that is designed to provide the student with professional orientation and direct exposure to DMT practice, an orientation to health and educational systems, and an understanding of the role and function of the dance/movement therapist within each system.
+Clinical Fieldwork Orientation combines course work to support fieldwork placements in a clinical setting.
+This course is designed to provide the student with professional orientation and direct exposure to dance/movement therapy practice, an orientation to health and educational systems, and an understanding of the role and function of the dance/movement therapist within each system.
 Hours earned in clinical fieldwork placement are not counted toward the clinical internship requirement of 700 hours.

-Graduate Seminar III: Methods and Theory of Dance/Movement Therapy
+Graduate Seminar in Methods and Theory of DMT III